-(5) The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute.
+E. The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute.

-(6) There are no restrictions placed on the Company's unassigned surplus.
+F. There are no restrictions placed on the Company's unassigned surplus.

-(7) The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid.
+G. The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid.

-(8) The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants.
+H. The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants.

-(9) For the year ended December 31, 2019, the amount of the estimated Section 9010 ACA subsequent fee year assessment apportioned out of unassigned surplus was \$46,141,718.
-As discussed in Note 1, in 2018 no amount was required to be apportioned out of unassigned surplus for the Section 9010 ACA subsequent fee year assessment.
+I. As discussed in Note 1, in 2020 no amount was required to be apportioned out of unassigned surplus as the HIF was repealed by Congress, effective January 1, 2021.
+For the year ended December 31, 2019, the amount of the estimated Section 9010 ACA subsequent fee year assessment apportioned out of unassigned surplus was \$46,141,718.

-(10) The portion of unassigned surplus, excluding the apportionment of estimated Section 9010 ACA subsequent fee year assessment, net income, and dividends, represented (or reduced) by each item below is as follows:
+J. The portion of unassigned surplus, excluding the apportionment of estimated Section 9010 ACA subsequent fee year assessment, net income, and dividends, represented (or reduced) by each item below is as follows:

+2020 2019

-2019 2018 Change Unrealized capital gains (losses) on investments \$ 44 \$ (1,356) \$ 1,400 Net deferred income taxes 4,269,896 4,216,740 53,156 Nonadmitted assets (18,634,666) (18,955,586) 320,920 Total \$ (14,364,726) \$ (14,740,202) \$ 375,476
+Unrealized capital gains on investments \$ - \$ 44

+Net deferred income taxes 6,287,592 4,269,896

+Nonadmitted assets (15,438,632) (18,634,666)

+Total \$ (9,151,040) \$ (14,364,726)

-(11-13) The Company does not have any outstanding surplus notes and has never been a party to a quasi-reorganization.
+K-M. The Company does not have any outstanding surplus notes and has never been a party to a quasi-reorganization.